 Now that you know about the different bedding materials you can use for your worm bin, it is time to start using them.
 Here are some simple steps that will help you start taking advantage of the materials.

 Step 1 – Sort your chosen materials and remove harmful items.
 You can start by sorting out possible items in your home that you can safely use as materials for your worm bedding.
-Make sure that whatever material you decide to use, it no longer has anything that can harm the worms.
-You should remove things like staples, wads of glue, and tape in papers as they are dangerous to the worms.
+Make sure that whatever material you decide to use, no longer has anything that can harm the worms.
+You should remove things like staples, wads of glue, and tape in paper as they are dangerous to the worms.

 Step 2 – Begin shredding.
 After the sorting process, you can start shredding the materials.
 One thing to note when doing this step is that it would be much better to shred the materials in really small bits and pieces.
 That way, you can easily combine them with others and transform them into compost.
 Also, it is advisable to shred dry materials only if you intend to use a shredder as wet stuff may damage it.